 In Autumn 2010, members of the Picturehouse Choir took part in Sing for Water in London, an annual event that raises money for Water Aid.
 Inspired by their experience, they decided to put on an event the following summer in Albert Square in Manchester, and Sing for Water North was born.

-Picturehouse Choir also became part of the national family of natural voice/acapella choirs through its participation in the annual Street Choirs Festival, attending and performing at festivals in Whitby, Bury and Hebden Bridge, along with other choirs from all over the U.K. Through contacts at the festivals, the choir also became part of the Campaign Choirs Network, giving some members an opportunity to take part in various demonstrations and campaigns.
+Picturehouse Choir also became part of the national family of natural voice/acapella choirs through its participation in the annual Street Choirs Festival, attending and performing at festivals in Whitby, Bury and Hebden Bridge, along with other choirs from all over the U.K. Through contacts at the festivals, the choir also became part of the Campaign Choirs Network, giving some members an opportunity to take part in various demonstrations and campaigns to provide vocal choir support to the campaign.

-Sadly, in summer 2015, Jules had to retire due to ill health, and members of the choir had to look to the future.
-Whether to continue with another MD or to move on to something different?
+Sadly, in summer 2015, Jules retired and members of the choir had to look to the future.
+Whether to continue with another Director or to move on to something different?
 Picturehouse Choir was run (administratively) as a course, rather than as a community choir, and its members had no control over the way the choir was run which had led to increasing frustrations; these frustrations had never fully come to the surface, but now the possibility of what had become our “singing family” breaking up was very real.
 Someone tentatively put forward the idea of forming a new choir and Quarternotes (for a period we were called Offthewall Choir) was born.

-Those of us who were lucky enough to be part of the original Picturehouse Choir can look back on a very special time.
-As Quarternotes we move on, but we will never forget how we got to where we are now…
+Those of us who were lucky enough to be part of the original Picturehouse Choir can look back on very special times.
+As Quarternotes have we moved on, but we remember our journey fondly.